 As a woodworker, an important consideration that you will have to make is selecting different types of wood.
-Whether you an amateur weekend woodworker or a professional who works with wood as a source of income, you need to understand the pros and cons of various species of wood.
+Whether you are an amateur weekend woodworker or a professional who works with wood as a source of income, you need to understand the pros and cons of various wood species.

 Teak vs. Cedar

-Woodworkers tend to compare different types of wood to know which one is the best choice of a particular project.
+Woodworkers tend to compare different types of wood to know which one is the best choice for a particular project.
 Two species of wood that we tend to put side-by-side quite often are teak and cedar.
-In this post, we go into the finer points of teak vs cedar to find out where each type of wood is best suited for our purposes.
+In this post, we go into the finer points of teak vs. cedar to find where each type of wood is best suited for our purposes.

 Look and Appeal of Teak and Cedar

 We choose wood to make furniture and many other wooden items because of the natural look that we get from it.
-Hence, we would always want to use wood that has aesthetically pleasing looks.
+Hence, we would always want to use wood with aesthetically pleasing looks.

-Teak, on the other hand, has a timeless quality in its appearance and will look good even without applying a finish to its surface.
+On the other hand, Teak has a timeless quality in its appearance and will look good even without applying a finish to its surface.
 An advantage that teak has over cedar is that it contains natural oils that protect it from deterioration.

 If oiled or varnished, teak will take on a classy look, unmatched by most other wood species.
 But, if you leave teak unfinished even outdoors, it will take on a silver-grey patina that many find appealing.

 Teak Vs. Cedar: Durability

 After looks, durability is the next single significant aspect of any wood you may use as a woodworker.
 We tend to consider the life of woodworking items in terms of the number of years they may last on average.